01 Dec

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Popular online retailer ZAFUL is known for thousands of trendy items at low prices, but is ZAFUL ethical or sustainable?
-This article is based on the ZAFUL rating published in October 2021.
+Popular online retailer ZAFUL is known for thousands of trendy items at low prices, but how ethical is ZAFUL?
+We rate the brand “We Avoid” for its lack of transparency.
+This article is based on the ZAFUL rating published in April 2023 and may not reflect claims the brand has made since then.
+Our ratings analysts are constantly rerating the thousands of brands you can check on our directory.

 A sea of red flags

 Manufactured in China but now with an office in the US, youth-oriented trend-driven ZAFUL ships worldwide so everyone can, ah, benefit?
-And with 5 million followers on Instagram, it’s clearly popular despite the widespread misgivings.
-So, back up—how does it rate on our Directory for people, the planet, and animals?
+And with 6m followers on Instagram, it’s clearly popular despite the widespread misgivings.
+So, back up—how does it rate on our directory for people, the planet, and animals?
+How ethical is ZAFUL?

 How sustainable is ZAFUL?

 It’s pretty simple: ZAFUL doesn’t provide enough information about its products for us to be able to award it any points whatsoever.
-This lack of transparency is the biggest red flag of all because there is no way for us or you to know what is going on behind the scenes of this ultra-fast fashion brand.
+This lack of transparency is the biggest red flag of all because there is no way for us or you to know what is going on behind the scenes of this ultra fast fashion brand.
+Transparency is essential for keeping brands accountable and making more informed choices.

 However, it is safe to assume that the garment workers pumping out thousands of products with prices as low as $1 for a necklace and $4 for a tank top aren’t likely paid a living wage.
 Although the brand’s manufacturing page says it is “serious about making sure every single person in the supply chain is safe at work, respected, and earns a living wage,” we would need to see published proof since people’s welfare isn’t a benefit-of-the-doubt kind of situation.